 Kingdoms Reborn Map

-Your friends can join you in Kingdoms Reborn by selecting multiplayer, then finding the game on the list.
-You can password protect your game if you only want your friends to join, keeping it casual and less likely for other players to steal your villagers and coin!
+Your friends can join you in Kingdoms Reborn by selecting multiplayer, and then finding the game on the list.
+You can password-protect your game if you only want your friends to join, keeping it casual and less likely for other players to steal your villagers and coin!

 When you start Kingdoms Reborn, I highly recommend choosing a starting location that offers plenty of foliage, trees, and a little stone if possible.
 Wood is one of the major resources in this game, and without it, you won’t be able to build your settlement up.